kubeflow/website/content/en/docs/components/katib/installation.md

 You can install Katib as a standalone component.

-Run the following command to install the stable release of Katib: `v0.16.0`
+Run the following command to install the stable release of Katib control plane: `v0.16.0`

 ```shell
 kubectl apply -k "github.com/kubeflow/katib.git/manifests/v1beta1/installs/katib-standalone?ref=v0.16.0"
 ```

-Run the following command to install the latest changes of Katib:
+Run the following command to install the latest changes of Katib control plane:

 ```shell
 kubectl apply -k "github.com/kubeflow/katib.git/manifests/v1beta1/installs/katib-standalone?ref=master"
 ```

-After installing Katib, you can verify that all
+After installing it, you can verify that all
 [Katib control plane components](/docs/components/katib/reference/architecture/#katib-control-plane-components) are running: